Karce/gupaxtk/IDEAS.md

 Add on README a table with minimum hardware/software requirements.
 ### Add more target
 Gupaxx could add support for linux arm64 since p2pool and xmrig can compile on this target.
+### Refactor size of text
+Gupax/x currently resize texts/widgets based on the window size.
+Instead, the text/widget size should be decided by the OS/config, scroll bar should be used when there is not enough space.
+It will allow to use Gupaxx on different ratio of screen.

 ## More Powerful
 ### Optimization for xmrig